borgellaj/gatsbycs/src/pages/second-post/index.md

 Free access to Vidcode gives access to the software, some beginner tutorials, and an online community.
 Tiered for-pay annual subscriptions also give access to projects, lesson plans, and curriculum.

 As you can see there are many options if you are looking for websites that teach kids to code using a self-study mode.
 Depending on your child’s age and interests, you can choose which one to start with.
+[Orginally Posted on codewizardshq](https://codewizardshq.com/coding-websites-for-kids/)